top of page

-- In the event of you losing your job leading to accessing your investment early.
+1. In the event of you losing your job, which leads to accessing your investment early.

-- In the event of your premature death or becoming critically ill leading to crystalising your investment early.
+2. In the event of your premature death or becoming critically ill, which leads to crystallising your investment early.

-- In the event of unexpected expenditure leading to accessing your investment during adverse market conditions.
+3. In the event of unexpected expenditure, which leads to accessing your investment during adverse market conditions.

-- In the event of your elderly parents go into residential care leading to having time off work.
+4. In the event that your elderly parents go into residential care, which leads to having time off work.

 Your attitude to risk